code-warrior/gulp-tutorial/04--writing-the-gulpfile.md

 exports.compressHTML = compressHTML;
 ```

 And, finally, the last line in this `gulpfile` needs to expose the task to Gulp.
-The `compressHTML` component in `exports.compressHTML` is what is exposed to Gulp on the command line, and the `compressHTML` task in the `gulpfile` to the right of the assignment operator (`=`) is our local private task that is made public in the assignment.
+The `compressHTML` component in `exports.compressHTML` is what is exposed to Gulp on the command line, and the `compressHTML` task in the `gulpfile` to the right of the assignment operator (`=`) is our local, private task that is made public in the assignment.
 It’s common to assign the name of the local task to `exports` for public exposure to Gulp.

-You’ve authored your first task.
+You’ve authored your first Gulp task.

 §